Wabinab/xenoblade-chronicles-2/src/05_poppi.md

 "**UHHHH, not... loan, hehe.
 Um, closer to... generous... donation!**"

-Gramps knew it, and Rex face blackened, "Just like a Nopon huhuh.
+Gramps knew it, and Rex face blackened, "Just like a Nopon, huhuh.
 Always shrewd when it comes to gold!"

 "**B-b-but if Tora completes artificial Blade, combat capabilities will be... big help on mission!**"